boldflight/BibleConverter/test_EPUB/output/2kings.md

 [7] When they received the letter, they seized the king’s sons and executed all seventy of them.
 They put their heads in baskets and sent them to him in Jezreel.
 [8] The messenger came and told Jehu, “They have brought the heads of the king’s sons.”
 Jehu said, “Stack them in two piles at the entrance of the city gate until morning.”
 [9] In the morning he went out and stood there.
 Then he said to all the people, “You are innocent.
 I conspired against my master and killed him.
 But who struck down all of these men?
-[10] Therefore take note that not one of the **Lord’**s words which he pronounced against Ahab’s dynasty will fail to materialize.
+[10] Therefore take note that not one of the **Lord**'s words which he pronounced against Ahab’s dynasty will fail to materialize.
 The **Lord** has done what he announced through his servant Elijah.”
 [11] Then Jehu killed all who were left of Ahab’s family in Jezreel, and all his nobles, close friends, and priests.
 He left no survivors.

 [12] Jehu then left there and set out for Samaria.
 While he was traveling through Beth Eked of the Shepherds,